EG-Ramirez/MO-IT101-Group-24/README.md

 ## Academic Context Statement

-This README.md is submitted as part of the milestone requirement for **Computer Programming 1** under **Professor Aldrin John Tamayo**.
+This document is submitted as part of the milestone requirement for Computer Programming 1 under Professor Aldrin John Tamayo.

-It documents the full implementation, structure, and technical design of the MotorPH Payroll System (Phase 1) in alignment with the approved Project Plan Sheet and Software Requirements Specification.
+It presents the complete implementation, structure, and technical documentation of the MotorPH Payroll System (Phase 1), developed in accordance with the approved Project Plan Sheet and defined Phase 1 MotorPh requirements.

-This repository serves as the official academic submission artifact for Group 24.
+This repository serves as the official academic submission of Group 24 for the specified milestone.

 ---